How to Install Microsoft Edge on Debian 12/11/10

 sudo apt update && sudo apt upgrade

-To successfully install Microsoft Edge, you must install certain packages essential for the installation process.
+To successfully install Microsoft Edge, you must install specific packages that are essential for installation.
 These packages may already be installed on your system, but running the following command will ensure that they are present and up-to-date:

 sudo apt install software-properties-common apt-transport-https ca-certificates curl -y